Overview

 Cleaning and structuring

-Raw interaction data is normalized, speaker turns are separated, and irrelevant content such as hold music references is filtered out.
+Raw interaction data is normalized, speaker turns are separated, and irrelevant content is filtered out.

 3